BladeRunnerJS/brjs-site/_posts/2014-07-01-oss-events-success.md

 <a href="https://twitter.com/leggetter/status/474481510603821056"><img src="/blog/img/sotr-booth.jpg" style="width: 300px; margin-left: 20px; float: right;" /></a>

 For SotR we had the same booth setup as ScotlandJS, but we had a lot more people come to speak to us.
 Being honest, I don't really know why that's the case.
-Maybe the range of attendees and it being a less a more general web event meant our product was of more interest?
+Maybe the range of attendees and it being a more general web event meant our product was of more interest?

 ### Some Stats